"They're Dropping Like Flies"

 “Guys, be careful.
 There’s a spike in his hand and we think this is a Fentanyl overdose.
 You know what to do.”

+They didn’t need my warning.
+They’re pros at this.
 Yeah, they’re way ahead of me.
 Chris is putting on those huge chemical spill gloves; the ones that go up to your elbow and have enough protection to let you reach right into a nuclear reactor and grab the plutonium without feeling a thing.
-Like I said, that shit is seriously dangerous.
+Like I said: that shit is seriously dangerous.

 “It looks like your stiff got some new ink before he croaked.
 Take a look at his arm.
 That tattoo only just started to peel.”